JoeyChiese/MSXF-risk/README.md

   * 6 then stepwise, get the stepwise vars and rebuild the model;
   * 7 get the new AUC = 0.782
   * 8 output the predict test scores.
+  * 9 LRpred01.csv is the test01.result;
+      LRpred01.csv is the test02 result;